 If you are moving a website to the new template then you should take the opportunity to review your existing content and simplify it and reduce it.

-Single corporate European Commission accounts have to be used for all of the major app stores.
+Single corporate European Union accounts have to be used for all of the major app stores.

 A mobile application (or 'app') is a dedicated software application built specifically for smartphone or tablet operating systems (Apple, Android, Windows, BlackBerry, etc.).

 However, if what you want your app to do can be done by a website, it is best to do it with a website with responsive design.
 This is a cheaper and easier‑to‑maintain solution, and more people will see the content.
 See choosing the best option.